 - An appreciation of the importance of pro bono legal service.
 Students are encouraged to provide a minimum of 80 hours of pro bono legal service, such as volunteering for a low-income housing organization or non-profit legal aid provider.

 - Hands-on experience.
 Most graduates will participate as a student attorney in one of Maine Law’s four clinical courses: General Practice, Prisoner Assistance, Juvenile Justice, and Refugee and Human Rights or in our externship program.
-Eighty-five percent of the class of 2016 participated in our clinical or externship programs.

 Interested in flex-time study?